babaganosch/GameMakerScaffolding/README.md

 // Create a local timer contained within the object. timer = new AlarmSystem();

-// This will print "Hello World!" every 200 milliseconds, periodically and contained within the object. timer.add(milliseconds(200), function() {
+// This will print "Hello World!" every 200 milliseconds, periodically and contained within the object.
+Destroyed when manually aborted or object is destroyed. timer.add(milliseconds(200), function() {
     print("Hello World!");
 }, true);